Catharine Littlefield Greene: Motherhood during the war

 Green was a strict parent, and "none of her children ever thought of disobeying her".
 She also enjoyed playing with them.
 When the war ended, Greene looked forward to having Nathanael home to share in the responsibility of raising the children and handling business and household affairs.
 His presence at home "brought a peace of mind unknown to her since the conflict began."
 With his return to the family as a whole, Nathanael became a light-hearted parental figure, helping to share the burden of raising children, without strict discipline.

 Recover funds from the war

 At the urging of a trusted adviser, Greene personally presented to the United States Congress a petition for indemnity to recover funds that Nathanael had paid to Charleston merchants.
 On April 27, 1792, President George Washington approved and signed an act that indemnified the Greene estate.

 In a happy letter to a friend, she wrote:

+I can tell you my dear friend, that I am in good health and spirits and feel as saucy as you please—not only because I am independent, but because I have gained a complete triumph over some of my friends who did not wish me success—and others who doubted my judgement in managing the business and constantly tormented me to death to give up my obstinacy as it was called.
+They are now as mute as mice—Not a word dare they utter.
+O how sweet is revenge!